mgolub2/cache_detect/README.md

 - `4GB/*.txt` are example snapshots of full-range runs for reference.
 No other `.txt` files are tracked by default.
 - CSVs and images are ignored by git; produce them locally as needed.

-### License

-This repository is provided as-is for benchmarking and educational use.